 So, this was the first time I (sort of) depended on what I found on the Internet.
 I was happy to find lots of info (link to good websites below), and we were simply blown away by this country.
 The countless opportunities for overland camping in Georgia is just a small part of its charm!

 A month was not enough.
 Overland Haven with Grant and Sarah is a wonderful place (info below) and we stayed a week.
-For the following three weeks we wandered through the country, the weather forecast pretty much being our guide.
+During the three weeks that followed, we wandered across the country, the weather forecast pretty much being our guide.
 The grapes were harvested, the leaves were turning yellow and winter was on its way.

 Georgia is a country with an incredible history with lots of tangible remains.
 A paradise for those who love churches, cemeteries, fortresses, ruins and cave towns, but also for overlanders who love to roam its winding roads.
 So much space, such gorgeous landscapes and in terms of those beautiful roads, I know we haven’t seen the best yet.